kkmhogen/KBeaconDemo_Android/README.md

 }
 ```

-#### 4.3.4 Modify trigger parameters
+#### 4.3.4 Update trigger parameters
- For some KBeacon device that has some motion sensor, push button, etc., The app can set advertisement trigger and the device will advertise when the trigger condition is met. the trigger advertisement has follow parameters:
+ For some KBeacon device that has some motion sensor, push button, etc., the app can set advertisement trigger and the device will advertise when the trigger condition is met.
+The trigger advertisement has follow parameters:
  * Trigger advertisement Mode: There are two modes of trigger advertisement.
 One mode is to broadcast only when the trigger is satisfied.
 The other mode is always broadcasting, and the content of advertisement packet will change when the trigger conditions are met.
- * Trigger parameters: For motion trigger, the parameters is accleration sensitivity.
-For button trigger, you can set different trigger event(single click, double click, etc.,).
+ * Trigger parameters: For motion trigger, the parameter is acceleration sensitivity.
+For button trigger, you can set different trigger event (single click, double click, etc.,).
- *	Trigger advertisement type: The advertisement packet type when trigger event happened. it can be seting to iBeacon, Eddystone or KSensor advertisement.
+ *	Trigger advertisement type: The advertisement packet type when trigger event happened.
+It can be setting to iBeacon, Eddystone or KSensor advertisement.
  *	Trigger advertisement duration: The advertisement duration when trigger event happened.
- *	Trigger advertisement interval: The bluetooth advertisement interval for trigger advertisement.
-You can set a different value from alive broadcast.
+ *	Trigger advertisement interval: The Bluetooth advertisement interval for trigger advertisement.
+You can set a different value from always broadcast.

  Example 1:
-  &nbsp;&nbsp;Trigger adv mode: seting to broadcast only on trigger event happened
+  &nbsp;&nbsp;Trigger adv mode: setting to broadcast only on trigger event happened
   &nbsp;&nbsp;Trigger adv type: iBeacon
   &nbsp;&nbsp;Trigger adv duration: 30 seconds
 	&nbsp;&nbsp;Trigger adv interval: 300ms
 	![avatar](https://github.com/kkmhogen/KBeaconDemo_Android/blob/master/only_adv_when_trigger.png?raw=true)

  Example 2:
-	&nbsp;For some senario, we need to continuously monitor the KBeacon to ensure that the device was alive, so we set the trigger advertisement mode to always advertisement.
+	&nbsp;For some scenario, we need to continuously monitor the KBeacon to ensure that the device was alive, so we set the trigger advertisement mode to always advertisement.
 	&nbsp;We set an larger advertisement interval during alive advertisement and a short advertisement interval when trigger event happened, so we can achieve a balance between power consumption and triggers advertisement be easily detected.
-   &nbsp;&nbsp;Trigger adv mode: seting to Always advertisment
+   &nbsp;&nbsp;Trigger adv mode: setting to Always advertisement
    &nbsp;&nbsp;Trigger adv type: iBeacon
    &nbsp;&nbsp;Trigger adv duration: 30 seconds
  	 &nbsp;&nbsp;Trigger adv interval: 300ms